 Fishing Contest Report Summaries

-Annual Fishing Contest Drawing
+Annual Black Bass Contest Permit Drawing

-Every July, the CDFW sponsors two permit drawings for fishing contests to be held the following year, one in northern California and one in southern California.
+Every July, the CDFW sponsors two permit drawings for black bass fishing contests to be held the following year, one in northern California and one in southern California.
 The drawings provide a forum for tournament sponsors to efficiently coordinate their fishing contests for the following year.
 If you are planning fishing contests that will offer prizes totaling more than $1,000 in value or attract more than 50 participants, we strongly recommend your attendance.
 The drawing is also an opportunity for tournament organizers to ask questions and learn new information about the statewide tournament management program.